PrestaShop/prestashop-specs/theme-logo.md

 **44 | Design > Theme & Logo > Theme & Logo**

- This page refer to the issue : #10576
+ This page refers to the issue : #10576
-The page can have extra sections  if i have many themes installed, if i activate multi-store feature if i have languages who needs RTL features or if i have MBO module installed.
+The page can have extra sections if I have many themes installed, if I enable multi-store feature if I have languages who needs RTL features or if I have MBO module installed.

 **A) BASIC STATE**